Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 Is the vehicle you want to drive actually a forklift?
 There are some other vehicles like reach stackers (shown in the image) which you will need a forklift licence for.
 However, some vehicles might come under wheels, rollers and tracks licence endorsements.
 Check with an instructor.

-If you want to get a forklift licence, here are the steps to take:
+If you want to get a forklift licence or certificate, here are the steps to take:

-- Decide whether you need the F endorsement or just the workplace forklift operator’s licence (remember you’ll need a class 1 or class 2 licence depending on the weight of the forklift you want to drive)
+- Decide whether you need the F endorsement or just the workplace forklift operator’s licence (remember you’ll need a class 1 or class 2 licence depending on the weight of the forklift you want to drive if you want an F endorsement)